iov-one/docs/docs/weave/weave-api-spec/02-transaction-signatures.md

 - **version** is the current way to prefix the bytes.
 Its current value is `00000000 11001010 11111110 00000000`.
 As hex `0, 0xCA, 0xFE, 0`.
 Please refer to [iov-one/weave/sigs/SignCodeV1](https://github.com/iov-one/weave/blob/v0.18.0/x/sigs/controller.go#L14).

 After this arbitrary bytes put together, this is then prehashed with __sha512__ before fed into the public key signing/verification step.
-This step is applied in order to guarantee signing could be done by a ledger.
+This step is applied to guarantee signing could be done by a ledger.

 After having the hashed transaction and signed with the wallet's **ed25519** private key, you have your **signed transaction** at your will.

-Weave signing algorithm basic representation:
+Weave signing algorithm pseudocode:
 ```
 chainID = "bns-hugnet"
 versionAsHex = 0, 0xCA, 0xFE, 0